|

 for "that will be a big blow to Chinese propaganda".

-Mr Harrer´s
+Mr Harrer´s friendship

-been broadcast all over the Western world.
+broadcast all over the Western world.
 Every time, he comes to Austria or Central

 Europe, the Tibetan leader spends time with Mr Harrer.
 He was there during the opening of a museum of Tibetan history and culture in Mr Harrer´s hometown, and they are often seen together